johnbillion/plugin-info/readme.txt

 This plugin allows you to use shortcodes in your blog posts and pages which fetches this information right from the WordPress Plugin Directory (using the little-documented Plugin API), and therefore the information always remains up to date.
 You can commit changes to your plugin and the information on your blog will remain current.

+= Here's an example =

+This plugin uses shortcodes so it's ridiculously easy to include any information about a particular plugin in your post or page:

+My plugin has been downloaded `[plugin downloaded]` times!

+This will produce the following content in your blog post:

+My plugin has been downloaded 1,650 times!

+The download count will remain current without you having to touch your blog post again.

 == Installation ==

 This plugin only works with WordPress 2.7 or later.
 Earlier versions of WordPress did not include the necessary Plugin API for the plugin to function.